Unlocking the Power of Fine-Grained Access Control for Machine Identities

 Example 2: IoT Devices

-In an IoT environment, smart devices may need different levels of access.
+In an iot environment, smart devices may need different levels of access.
 A thermostat might adjust temperatures without accessing security cameras, ensuring that each device operates within its own scope of permissions.

 Visualizing Fine-Grained Access Control